-What is mould and what are the causes?
+What is mold and what are the causes?

-Mould is a fungus, and is caused by excess moisture in the air gathering on surfaces.
-Mildew is the most common type of mould found in homes and tends to grow in warm, damp places, such as the bathroom or in a basement conversion.
-Mildew will, over time, discolour and damage surfaces.
+Mold is a fungus, and is caused by excess moisture in the air gathering on surfaces.
+Mildew is the most common type of mold found in homes and tends to grow in warm, damp places.
+So you'll often end up getting rid of mold when you're cleaning a bathroom or basement.
+Mildew will, over time, discolor and damage surfaces.

-What's causing your home's mould and mildew?
+What's causing your home's mold and mildew?
 Here's what to investigate: